History and Stats

 There are a number of motel and hotels in the area, as well as tent and RV campgrounds.
 Additionally, Angel Peak Campground, a BLM site, is free, and each site is equipped with a firepit and picnic table.
 There are also vault toilets on site.
 More information can be found here.

 Newbie preparedness will serve you well.
+Our Newbie Gear Guide can be found here.
 It’s incredibly dry and generally hot, and while the walk is short, it’s always best to wear supportive footwear.
 If you happen to venture out and camp on some of the BLM land in the area, we would recommend Novice or Intermediate level prep.
+Our Novice Camping Gear Guide can be found here.

 From Memorial Day through Labor Day, Ranger-guided tours begin at 3pm every day.
 East Ruin tours and Full Moon walks are also available through the summer months.
 Interested parties are instructed to email or call the Visitor’s Center.
 Contact information can be found here.